 Generally, Google cuts off meta descriptions at around 960 pixels (approximately 152 characters) on desktop.
 And 680 pixels (approximately 105 characters) on mobile.

 You might see higher estimations out there—155 characters is a common meta description length recommendation.
-But our testing shows 105 characters is safer.
-And can help you earn a high CTR.

 The exact number of characters displayed in a snippet depends on various factors, such as:

 - The user’s device (e.g., there’s more space on desktop than mobile)